DehydratedFish/bricks/README.md

 Here is a basic example:

 ```
+// Imports first look for a matching subdirectory and after that in the brickyard.
+import "libraries/os" as os;

-BuildDir: "build"; // Setting the global directory where all built files will be placed
+// Setting the global directory where all build files will be placed.
+build_folder: "build";

-Executable: app {                       // As the name implies an executable is declared.
+executable: app {                       // As the name implies an executable is declared.
-    build_dir: "build";                 // Changing the build dir only for this executable.
+    folder: "build/debug";              // Changing the build dir only for this executable.
-    build_dir #"debug": "build/debug";  // With a # directly following a property it will only be processed
-                                        // with the matching build type (see Building).
+    folder(release): "build/release";   // Fields can specify for which build types they are
+                                        // included in paranthesis.
+The default is debug.

-    include_dirs: "include";            // Adding directories for the compiler to look for header files.
+    include: "include";                 // Adding include folders for the compiler.
     symbols: "USE_CUSTOM_ALLOCATOR";    // Adding #define symbols.

     sources: "source/main.cpp";         // Adding sources to be build.
     sources: /"source", "memory.cpp";   // A slash before a string adds a sub directory to all following files.
-    sources: @win32, "win32_stuff.cpp"; // An @ specifies an available platform identifier and only adds files on this platform.
-                                        // / and @ can be used multiple times in one line or split like above.
+    sources(#win32): "win32_stuff.cpp"; // Appending a # before the identifier in the parenthesis specifies
+                                        // the target platorm the field is included.

+    dependencies: os.core;              // Including a brick or library from another module.
-    dependencies: @win32, "User32.lib", "Ole32.lib", "Dbghelp.lib"; // Needed libraries required for linking.
+    dependencies(#win32): "Dbghelp.lib"; // Needed libraries for the linker.
 }
 ```

-Running Bricks will result in an executable `build/app` being compiled from the source file `main.cpp`.
+Running Bricks will result in an executable `build/debug/app` being compiled from the source file `main.cpp`.
 A custom #define is added and it looks for header files in a sub folder.

 Quick and easy made build file in my eyes.
 There is some more fuctionality that makes the builds a little more dynamic.
 As in other build systems there is a way to make libraries(for the moment only static libraries) as well.